Best Blues Guitar: Top Electric Guitars for Blues and Jazz

 More on the Epiphone Les Paul Standard PlusTop PRO

-A standard Tele has two pickups, one at the bridge and one at the neck.
-Tones are clucky and brittle, perfect for that country twang and even strumming rock chords, but for blues?
+A basic Tele has two pickups, one at the bridge and one at the neck.
+Tones are jangly and brittle, perfect for that country twang and even strumming rock chords, but for blues?

 At the risk of oversimplifying things, the HH Tele will put you somewhere between a Strat and Les Paul.
 It has hotter pickups, so it pushes your amp harder.
 It’s made from alder and maple, similar to a Strat, so you get some of that Strat airiness.